Volunteers filling bags at a food drive.

 • Michele Averill - Chief Executive Officer, American Red Cross of the Central Coast

-• Carissa A. Purnell - Director of Health & Wellness, Salinas City School District
+• Carissa A. Purnell - Director of Health & Wellness, Salinas Union High School District

 • David Balch - Executive Director, Closer Walk